Billy Klüver: Studies of Montparnasse

 Klüver first published his findings in an article in Art in America.
 Reviewer Roy R. Behrens described Klüver's reconstruction in A Day With Picasso as "nearly as complete and fascinating as the forensic analysis of a crime scene."
 The book won Best Critical Study, in the 1998 Golden Light Book Award.
 The book was later published by Hakusuisha in Japan in 1999, and in Korea and Italy in 2000.

 Death

 Billy Klüver died on January 11, 2004, at the age of 76.
-He was survived by his wife Julia Martin, a daughter Maja Klüver, and a son Kristian Patrik Klüver.
+He was survived by his wife Julie Martin, a daughter Maja Klüver, and a son Kristian Patrik Klüver.